 Note: This guide to Philippines durian varieties was originally posted in 2012.
 It’s one of the most popular posts on this site, and you can now see it reposted all over the interwebs both with and without my permission.
-When I visited the Philippines in August 2016, I decided it was time for an update.
+This post was updated in August 2016 and again in September 2022.
 So, if you decide to copy-paste this new guide anywhere, please give a link for credit.
 Thanks!

 How to Use This Guide

 Below you’ll find, in alphabetical order, the 18 Philippines durian varieties that I have consumed plus my To-Find-and-Eat List.

 Each entry has a link to blog posts where you can find out more about where I ate them, and where you can get them too.

 Many people in the Philippines are still discovering durian.
 The fruit can grow throughout the islands, but due to typhoons and extreme weather, more than 90% of Philippines durian is grown on the more sheltered island of Mindanao in the south.
 Some is also grown in the Sulu Archipelago and a few other hotspots, like the northern part of Negros Island and especially around the Los Baños University on Luzon.